|

 of Diabetes if you don't have Diabetes already.

-LEAD: The following products contained high levels of lead: Jamieson™, Natural Sources Calcium Magnesium contained
+The following products contained high levels of lead: Jamieson™, Natural Sources Calcium Magnesium contained

 1.9 mcg of lead per daily serving.
 Weil™, Andrew Weil, M.D., Balanced Cal-Mag contained 2.3 mcg of lead per daily serving.